sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 This repository hosts the code for a specialized Breast Cancer Prediction App tailored for cytology labs.
 By harnessing machine learning techniques and utilizing the [Wisconsin Breast Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data), my project aims to develop a predictive tool for identifying breast tumor malignancy.
  - :reminder_ribbon: [App Link](https://sara-zeus-breast-cancer-prediction-app.streamlit.app)
 - Specifically designed for lab technicians, the app interprets cellular morphological features extracted from fine needle aspirate (FNA) samples.
-- MLOps streamlines the complex machine learning lifecycle, coordinating tasks from data ingest to model deployment.
+- MLOps streamlines the complex machine learning lifecycle, coordinating tasks from data ingest to model deployment using [MLflow](https://mlflow.org).
 It fosters collaboration across teams—Data Engineering, Data Science, and ML Engineering—requiring stringent operational standards to synchronize processes.
 - For this project I decided to use ZenML, an Open-source MLOps framework facilitating portable, production-ready machine learning pipelines.
 - Benefits of MLOps include: